Business ethics requirements

 Ericsson places great emphasis on how we conduct business.

 As a Supplier you must never offer, promise, give, request, agree, accept or receive any type of improper payments, gifts, sponsorships, donations, entertainment, hospitality, or improper benefits directly or indirectly to obtain or retain a personal or business advantage from or to any Public Official or Employee or representative of a state-owned or private enterprise.
+This may include payment requests related to fulfilment of legal requirements, like work permits.

 We expect you to disclose to Ericsson if any Public Official or its family member has a controlling financial interest in your company or if you are in any other way affiliated with Public Officials.